beliaev-maksim/ansys-electronic-transformer/README.md

  2. Clone your fork to local machine
  3. Implement changes in new branch
  4. Push your branch to your fork
- 5. create a Pull Request for merging
+ 5. Create a Pull Request for merging

  Note: all code changes should follow as much as possible PEP8 guideline and all unittests should pass validation